CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 -   **Modularity:** Ongoing effort to refactor large components into smaller, focused ones.
 -   **Styling:** Primary reliance on ShadCN component styling and Tailwind utilities, with global theme variables.
 -   **AI Integration:** Genkit for LLM interactions, keeping AI logic in server-side flows.
 User-provided lore excerpts can be passed to AI.
 Shop item image generation is session-based.
 -   **State Management:** Primarily local component state and React Context for authentication.
-Hunter's Nexus uses local state for party management, persisted to Firestore on demand.
+Hunter's Nexus uses local state for team management, persisted to Firestore on demand.
 -   **User Data:** Stored in Firestore under user-specific paths for security and organization.
 -   **Error Handling:** Implemented for API calls (Google Sheets, Firebase) and user actions.
 -   **Prototyping:** Some features like Shared Space and Friends List are currently simulated on the client-side.
+Naming convention: "Team" for single-user character groups in Nexus, "Party" to be used for multi-user groups in Shared Space.

 ## 7. Open Questions / Assumptions
 -   **Combat UI/UX:** How will the detailed turn-based combat be represented and managed interactively in the app?